 - Crowne Plaza Downtown – this is a nice, affordable luxury hotel that is right in the middle of the action.
-Very walkable. ⇒ Read reviews and check prices on Trip Advisor | Booking.com
+Very walkable. ⇒ Read reviews on Trip Advisor | check prices on Expedia.com

 - Hotel Vintage – for a more boutique hotel feel, check out this place.
-It offers a free wine happy hour every day. ⇒ Read reviews and check prices on Trip Advisor | Booking.com
+It offers a free wine happy hour every day. ⇒ Read reviews on Trip Advisor | check prices on Expedia.com

-- Seattle Westin – also in a very good location in downtown, this hotel is lovely inside and there are dozens of restaurant at its base. ⇒ Read reviews and check prices on Trip Advisor | Booking.com
+- Seattle Westin – also in a very good location in downtown, this hotel is lovely inside and there are dozens of restaurant at its base. ⇒ Read reviews on Trip Advisor | check prices on Expedia.com

-Shortcut Travel Guide to Seattle
+Essential Travel Guide to Seattle

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited over 75 countries.
 Her work has been published in numerous guidebooks, websites, and magazines.